Philly Restaurants for a Romantic Date Night

 Charming Valley Green Inn

 Unique among the restaurants in Philadelphia, Valley Green Inn is located in Fairmount Park.
-The historic inn, which was built in 1850, is surrounded by trees and is just a few steps from Wissahickon Creek.
-It’s hard to imagine a more idyllic setting that couldn’t seem farther away from city life…even though you’re still very much in Philly.
+The 1850s inn is surrounded by trees and is just a few steps from Wissahickon Creek.
+It’s hard to imagine a more idyllic setting that seems far away from city life…even though you’re still very much in Philly.

 Vernick Food & Drink